php-dev-br/laravel-doc-pt-br/redis.md

     });

 <a name="pubsub"></a>
 ## Pub / Sub

 Laravel provides a convenient interface to the Redis `publish` and `subscribe` commands.
-These Redis commands allow you to listen for messages on a given " channel".
+These Redis commands allow you to listen for messages on a given "channel".
 You may publish messages to the channel from another application, or even using another programming language, allowing easy communication between applications and processes.

 First, let's setup a channel listener using the `subscribe` method.
 We'll place this method call within an [Artisan command](artisan.md) since calling the `subscribe` method begins a long-running process:

     <?php